openvinotoolkit/training_extensions/releases/v1.0.0/_sources/guide/explanation/algorithms/segmentation/semantic_segmentation.rst.txt

 For the dataset handling inside OpenVINO™ Training Extensions, we use `Dataset Management Framework (Datumaro) <https://github.com/openvinotoolkit/datumaro>`_.

-At this end we support `Pascal VOC <https://openvinotoolkit.github.io/datumaro/docs/formats/pascal_voc/>`_ and `Common Semantic Segmentation <https://openvinotoolkit.github.io/datumaro/docs/formats/common_semantic_segmentation/>`_ data formats.
+At this end we support `Common Semantic Segmentation <https://openvinotoolkit.github.io/datumaro/docs/formats/common_semantic_segmentation/>`_ data format.
 If you organized supported dataset format, starting training will be very simple.
 We just need to pass a path to the root folder and desired model template to start training:

 .. code-block::